What is Easter?

 Good Friday is when Christians remember the crucifixion of Jesus Christ.
 It is towards the end of the period of Lent – 40 days from Ash Wednesday to the day before Easter – when some Christians give up a type of food or activity they really enjoy, in memory of Christ’s suffering.

 Many cities host Easter parades.
 The biggest one takes place on Fifth Avenue in New York.
-Parades may be cancelled in 2021 due to the coronavirus pandemic so make sure to check on the status of the parade you would like to attend first.

 New Easter tradition: Secret Easter Bunny